 Nothing beats being able to wear your swimsuit when it’s cold enough to snow.
 An indoor water park is quite possibly one of my boys favorite activities and they are becoming quite popular so there’s a good chance there’s one close to you.
 Look for Groupon deals for chains like Great Wolf Lodge to save some money, but be prepared for crowds on busy weekends.
 We’ve visited Great Wolf Lodge in Cincinnati and the smaller and less expensive Big Splash Adventure in French Lick, Indiana and my boys loved both.
 The new Soundwaves at the Opryland Hotel in Nashville is also high on our list!

 Curl up in a Cabin or Lodge

 If staying warm and cozy is more your idea of a good winter vacation, then why not check out a cabin with a big fireplace and plenty of warm blankets for cuddling up with a book or family game.
 Many state parks have fully equipped cabins you can rent year-round, plus you’re able to use all the amenities of the main lodge.
-We’ve also had great luck with renting cabins through VRBO or Airbnb.
+We’ve also had great luck with renting cabins through VRBO or Airbnb (my affiliate link which saves you $40 off your first stay!).
 Both options give you access to a kitchen which saves money on meals.

 Related Post: Airbnb with Kids: Tips for Your First Stay

-Do you have a favorite winter getaway for kids?
+Do you have a favorite winter getaway idea for families ?
 What are you doing to fight the cabin fever this time of year?
 Leave your advice in the comments below!